-Items such as documents and views in Lotus Notes databases are sometimes referred to as "design notes" or just "notes", hence the name "NotesTracker" because it is the user actions being performed against them that are being tracked.
+Items such as documents and views in Lotus Notes databases are sometimes referred to as "design notes" or just "notes", hence the name "NotesTracker" because it is the user actions being performed against these items that are being tracked.
 NotesTracker's emphasis is on application content and activity against it (rather than on what some other tools track, such as Domino server performance and disk usage, or networking traffic loads).

-NotesTracker Trademark, and Fair Use
+Notes Tracker Trademark, and Fair Use